MSalah73/Kratos/README.md

-Complished code:
+instruction of training code:

-build custom dataloader: loading color labeled images in DeepFashion(In-Shop)

-load the data

-train and test

-possible user image uploading process

-design the CNN
+anaconda, all import*(possible replaced by active environment)

+list_color_cloth.txt and unzipped folder "img" in the same directory of the code

+python capstone_test.py

 To-do:

+pre-processing image

 random spliting to balanced spliting

-validate user image uploading process
+user image uploading process

 References: